Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Now, check the scan folder to verify there’s an ND file in the folder.
 It seems like this: [your company file]qbw.nd.
 If you are not able to find it, then you need to scan the folder again.

 Open the company file in QuickBooks.
-Now if you are easily work with your company file, then everything is fixed.
+Now if you can easily work with your company file, then everything is fixed.
 If you still see Error -6000,-83, move on to the next step.

 Step 3: Check your hosting settings

 Open the company file in QuickBooks.
-Now if you are easily work with your company file, then everything is fixed.
+Now if you can easily work with your company file, then everything is fixed.
 If you still see Error -6000,-83, move on to the next step.

 Step 4: Move your company file

-Moving the company file also fix any problem with its location.
+Moving the company file also fixes any problem with its location.

 • Go to the Windows Start menu.